adelly13/Blog/content/about.md

 Remember how I said some rabbit holes I go down are definitely more educational than others?
 Well, I'll let you decide this for yourself.
 The K-pop and C-pop hole is one of the strongest holes I can be sucked down.
 The only stronger hole is probably a blackhole.
 When I am not in a specific Youtube hole, I enjoy watching baking/cooking and dance videos.

-If you didn't get the hint already, I listen to lots and lots of K-pop and C-pop, thanks to my wonderful friend Tanay.
+If you didn't get the hint already, I listen to lots and lots of K-pop and C-pop.
 My favorite singer is Eric Chou.
 His songs are amazing.
 For starters, I recommend you listen to *[小时候的我们](https://www.youtube.com/watch?v=lxsOcRm3dsU)*, *[怎么了](https://www.youtube.com/watch?v=Y2ge3KrdeWs)*，*[你好不好](https://www.youtube.com/watch?v=wSBXfzgqHtE)*, *[爱我的时候](https://www.youtube.com/watch?v=bG563p_moiE)*, and *[Rollercoasters](https://www.youtube.com/watch?v=l9GRmPeMr5c)*.
 As for K-pop, I enjoy listening to Twice, Itzy, BTS, Red Velvet, IU, and Taeyeon.
 If you ever need a song recommendation, do not hesistate to reach out!

 Unfortunately, I do not have any movie recommendations, since I am not the biggest fan of movies.
 However, I do watch C-drama.
-A few that I enjoyed watching include《爱情进化论》and《致我们单纯的小美好》.
+A few that I enjoyed watching include《爱情进化论》,《你是我的城池营垒》, and 《冰糖炖雪梨》.

 With that, I hope you enjoy reading my other blogs!